mhaugrud/msumcspy/_sources/ClassesBasics/UserDefinedClasses.rst

    :alt: An account has a balance

-A typical operation that one associates with accounts might be to ask the account for its curent balance, ``getBalance``.
-One might wish to make a deposit to the account, ``deposit``, withdraw funds from the account, ``withdraw``, or generate a statement for it listing its transactions, ``statement``.
+Typical operations one associates with accounts include asking the account for its curent balance, ``getBalance``; making a deposit to the account, ``deposit``; withdrawing funds from the account, ``withdraw``, or generating a statement for it listing its transactions, ``statement``.
 We'll shortly see how we can organize these together with the data.

 .. image:: Figures/objectpic3.png
    :alt: An account also has methods